EleutherAI/dps/doc/dataframe.md

-The dps DataFrame framework allows processing of documents using Spark DataFrames as the wrapping infrastructure, while implementing the actual processing modules using only Pandas DataFrames.
+The dps DataFrame framework allows processing of documents using Spark DataFrames as the wrapping infrastructure, while implementing the actual processing modules in two modalities:
+  * at the Spark level, using the Spark DataFrame API

-It does so by using a `UdfProcessor` module that is executed as a [Pandas UDF] within Spark, and is governed by a [configuration file]
+  * at the local Pandas level, using only Pandas DataFrames.
+This is done by using a `UdfProcessor` module that is executed as a [Pandas UDF] within Spark

+The full processing is defined in a [configuration file]

 ## 1. Installation